beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 [[pagebreak]]
 ## `puts()`, `fputs()` {#man-puts}

-Write a string to the console or to a file.
+Write a string to the console or to a file

 ### Synopsis {.unnumbered .unlisted}